borysl/karpolan-test/README.md

 ### `npm test` or `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.

 ### `npm run build` or `yarn build`

-Builds the app for production or local development to the `.next` folder.<br />
+Builds the app for production or local development to the `.next` folder.

 ### `yarn build:static` or `npm run build:static`

 _Note: this is deprecated way to build the Next.js app!_

-Builds the SSG (static site generator) version of the app in the `out` folder.<br />
+Builds the SSG (static site generator) version of the app in the `out` folder.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation]https://nextjs.org/docs/pages/building-your-application/deploying) for more details.
+Check out our [Next.js deployment documentation]<https://nextjs.org/docs/pages/building-your-application/deploying>) for more details.

+## Other tools that I am trying during development

+- Copilot - AI pair programmer from GitHub
+- Github Actions - CI/CD
+- Visual Studio Code - IDE
+- Prettier - code formatter
+- ESLint - code linter
+- Jest - unit tests - unstable for me in VSCode

+### What is missing?

+- E2E tests - suggest Cypress
+- Backend API - use Firebase?